 Take Control of the Mac Command Line with Terminal is the answer.
 Joe Kissell leads you step by step from knowing absolutely nothing to having confident control of Mac OS X Terminal and the bash shell.
 If you have been fearful of the OS X command line, this is where you want to start.

-Tony Lawrence 2009/05/04 Rating:
+Tony Lawrence 2015/05/25 Rating:

 PDF E-book.
 167 pages, free updates

 More Articles by Anthony Lawrence © 2011-06-29 Anthony Lawrence